outdreamer/build-a-cure/docs/ml/python_study_guide.md

 - questions

 	- how to use python given limited memory
-		- set memory limits for a program with the resource module, which can limit number of child processes, number of open files, CPU time or restrict the total address space, after which it will generate MemoryError exceptions when no more memory is available
+		- set memory limits for a program with the resource module, which can limit the following, after which it will generate MemoryError exceptions when no more memory is available:
+			- the number of child processes, number of open files, CPU time or the total address space
+		- optimize code for memory efficiency using:
+			- generators/iterators
+			- avoiding unnecessary copies
-		- optimize code for memory efficiency using generators/iterators, avoiding unnecessary copies, using numpy/pandas for handling large datasets, using ulimit or cgroups on linux to restrict memory usage for a python process, use tracemalloc to identify memory bottlenecks in code
+			- using numpy/pandas for handling large datasets
+			- using ulimit or cgroups on linux to restrict memory usage for a python process
+			- use tracemalloc to identify memory bottlenecks in code

 	- heap memory
 		- a private memory area used to store objects and data structures dynamically allocated during runtime
 		- dynamic allocation: memory is allocated on demand when objects are created, objects like lists/dicts/user-defined objects are stored in the heap